yugalkaushik/sparkle/README.md

 3. Install dependencies for both frontend and backend:

-4. Create a `.env` file in the `server` directory and set your environment variables.
+4. Create a `.env` file in the `backend` directory and set your environment variables.

 5. Start the backend server.